 - 18.5.1.
-In the event of heavy snowfall (greater than 100mm), or drifting of snow causing difficulties, a daily report for the 24 hour period ending at 9.00am shall be given to the Operations Manager stating the following information:-
+In the event of heavy snowfall (greater than 100mm), or drifting of snow causing difficulties, a daily report for the 24 hour period ending at 9.00am shall be given stating the following information:-

 - The Information required for Light or Moderate Snow Fall plus:

 - Report of overnight conditions including details of snowfall

 - Action taken

 - Major traffic route status.
 Where a major traffic route is restricted in its use because of snowfall condition the report shall include the extent and nature of any restriction, ie.,

-- o Impassable
+- Impassable

-- Four wheel drive only
+- o Four wheel drive only

 - Single lane width

 - Unless reported otherwise, traffic routes will be assumed to be clear for 80% of their width and passable by two-way traffic

 - 18.5.2.
 In addition, regular updates will be sent giving the following information: -

-- Action Taken During the Working Day
+- Action taken during the working day

-- Action Proposed for Overnight
+- Action proposed for overnight

 - Problems

-- Other Information
+- Other information

 - 18.5.3.
 These reports shall be forwarded to the Operations Manager.